NikolaosDaskalos/trading-journal-frontend/README.md

 ## Development server

+- Run `ng build shared` to build `shared` library.
+- Run `ng build ui` to build `ui` library.
-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Comunication With Back End

+- The backend `BASE URL` is configured to `http://localhost:8080`.
+- To change this config navigate to `projects/shared/url.ts` and modify the value of `BASE_URL` variable to your needs.

 ## Code scaffolding